Swarna6656/Car_price_prediction/README.md

 The Car Price Prediction System is a Machine Learning project developed using Linear Regression Algorithm.

-This project predicts the price of a car based on various features such as:

-- Brand
-- Year
-- Engine Size
-- Fuel Type
-- Transmission
-- Mileage
-- Condition
-- Model

-The project is developed using:

-- Python
-- Machine Learning
-- Flask
-- HTML
-- CSS
-- Scikit-Learn

----

-# 👩‍💻 Developed By

-## Swarna

-Machine Learning Enthusiast
-Aspiring Data Analyst

----

 # 🎯 Project Objective

 The main objective of this project is to build a Machine Learning model that can accurately predict car prices based on user input.